002 - Agricultural Activities

 We are now going to look specifically at the first named impact that agriculture has on water quality.
 You will need to know what it is, how it occurs along with the issues that it has created in a specific area.
 We are going to focus on Lake Erie, USA.

-- Watch the youtube clip above and describe what eutrophication is and how it occurs.
+- Watch the youtube clip below and describe what eutrophication is and how it occurs.

 - Using the 'Useful Resources' below describe and explain the impact that eutrophication has had on Lake Erie.